xregistry/spec/core/spec.md

     An attribute of `*` MUST NOT use the `ifvalues` feature, but a non-`*` attribute MAY define an `ifvalues` attribute named `*` as long as there isn't already one defined for this level in the entity

+    An extension attribute MUST NOT use a name that conflicts with any specification defined attribute, sub-object attribute or collection related attribute names defined at the same level in the hierarchy.
+For Resource/Version attributes, this applies for both levels - e.g. a Version level extension MUST NOT use a name that conflicts with its Resource level attribute names.
   - Type: String.
   - REQUIRED.